ojano1/Mobile/03 SaveBox/Active/🌱Area - Health.md

 ---

 > [!tip] Step 1: 🎯Set one clear goal
+> *Start a new one only after you've cempleted it*
 > - Use verb, measurable, time unit.
 > - Examples: “Save $3,000 this year”, “Lose 5 kg this month”.